Reviewed by: awaiting review

 |

-What do you expect serum count of the hormone released from alpha cells in the type 2 diabetic patient?
+What change would you expect to see in the serum levels of the hormone released from alpha cells in the type 2 diabetic patient?

 Significantly increased